directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 {{<card header="**2nd script**">}}
 In my last video, I talked about a man attempting to kiss a woman who is clearly rejecting his advance.<br/>
-Now, let me share what I think might happen between these two.<br/>
+Now, let me share what I think might be happening between these two.<br/>
 <br/>
 She might be thinking about how to turn him down, calm him, and deal with this uncomfortable situation. <br/>
 If he keeps pushing for a kiss, she might end up slapping him across the face and walking away from the scene altogether.<br/>